 Current Affairs-Topics

-Jal Shakti Abhiyan: Catch the Rain 2024 Campaign
+Jal Shakti Abhiyan: Catch the Rain Campaign 2024

 The Union Minister for Jal Shakti, Shri Gajendra Singh Shekhawat, launched the fifth edition of the "Jal Shakti Abhiyan: Catch the Rain" campaign in New Delhi, focusing on the role of women in water conservation and management.
 The campaign, initiated in 2019, aims to create awareness and encourage community involvement in water conservation, rainwater harvesting, and groundwater recharge initiatives.

 The Union Minister for Jal Shakti, Shri Gajendra Singh Shekhawat, launched the fifth edition of the "Jal Shakti Abhiyan: Catch the Rain" campaign on March 9th, 2024, at the NDMC Convention Centre in New Delhi.
-This year's campaign, themed "Nari Shakti se Jal Shakti," emphasizes the integral role of women in water conservation and management.

 Campaign Overview